 - 4.1 Specific requirements detailed in the Accounts and Audit Regulations 2015 require a relevant body to 'undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account PSIAS or guidance.
-From 1 April 2013 the standards and guidance were defined in the PSIAS and CIPFA's Application Note which provides guidance on the specific requirements for local government internal audit organsiations. - 4.2 The Application Note documents a number of specific local government requirements, including the requirement to complete an extensive checklist for assessing compliance with the PSIAS.
+From 1 April 2013 the standards and guidance were defined in the PSIAS and CIPFA's Application Note which provides guidance on the specific requirements for local government internal audit organisations. - 4.2 The Application Note documents a number of specific local government requirements, including the requirement to complete an extensive checklist for assessing compliance with the PSIAS.
 One of the mandatory requirements within the checklist is to have an Internal Audit Charter in place.

-4.3 The Head of Governance is in the process of developing an Internal Audit Strategy to demonstrate how the internal audit service will be delivered and developed in accordance with the Internal Audit Charter, council objectives and priorities.
-This will be reported to the Audit Committee in March 2018, together with the annual audit plan.
+4.3 In addition, The Head of Governance has recently published an Internal Audit Strategy which will assist in demonstrating how the internal audit service will be delivered and developed in accordance with the Internal Audit Charter, council objectives and priorities.
+This was reported to the Audit Committee in March 2018, together with the annual audit plan.

-5. Key Issues and proposals
+Key Issues and proposals